Skip to main content

 Delegate a real workflow and compare

-Connect your tools, brief an agent in plain language, and run it next to your Zaps for a week.
-7-day trial, cancel anytime.
+Connect your tools, brief an agent in plain language, and run it next to your Zaps for a few days.
+4-day trial, cancel anytime.

 Powered by Fleece AI · autonomous agents for 3,000+ apps